Henry Slater (cricketer, born 1855)

 He made his cricket debut for Derbyshire in the 1882 season in June against Lancashire in which he took a wicket but scored no runs.
 His next game was against Nottinghamshire in the 1885 season when again he took a wicket.
 In the 1886 season he played against MCC and took two catches.
 He played two first-class games in the 1887 season and took a wicket against Lancashire.
 He also played two non-status matches that season in one of which he scored 54, a contrast to the low single figures he managed in most of his games Slater was a right-hand batsman and played 9 innings in five first-class matches with a top score of 21 and an average of 5.57.
 He was a right-arm medium pace bowler and took 3 wickets with an average of 61.66.

-Slater died at Worksop, Nottinghamshire at the age of 61.